gchatelet/gcc_cpp_mangling_documentation/README.md

 ### Structs/Classes

-Member functions are encoded as if they were in a namespace with the exception of const members.
+Member functions are encoded as if they were in a namespace with the exception of const members which starts with a `K`.

 ```
 class C {